jennifermulroy/05-APIs/README.md

 ![Pie Chart](/Images/PieChart_BudgetAnalysis.png)

-Below is a table of transactions per category, the categories with the largest spend did not have the largest number of transactions.
-Dissecting and grouping the data by various metrics can provide a bigger picture into spending habits that can be more useful in setting budget goals.
+Below is a table of total transactions per category.
+The categories with the largest spend from the previous chart did not have the largest number of transactions.
+This illustrates how grouping the data by more than one metric can provide a better insight into spending habits that can be more useful in setting budget goals.

 | Category       |   Number of Transactions |
 |:---------------|-------------------------:|